Agile Modeling Home Page

 When Aren’t You Agile Modeling?

-1. Your goal is to produce documentation, such as a requirements document, for sign-off by one or more project stakeholders.
+1. Your goal is to produce documentation, such as a requirements document, for sign-off by one or more stakeholders.

 2. You are using a case tool to specify the architecture and/or design of your software BUT not using that specification to generate part or all of your software.